plattenmichael/DeepnCCA/README.md

 One of the first things to do is create a folder for both your Predictor and DataLoader code, as you will call on these in the "Main" file.
 Below is an example of how the DataLoader exists in a folder called "data_handling" and the Predictor exists in load_model_and_predict inside the folder "train_and_test".

-    from data_handling.dataloader import DataLoader
+    from DataLoader import DataLoader
-    from train_and_test.load_model_and_predict import Predictor
+    from load_model_and_predict import Predictor

 The DataLoader was used for other aspects, such as training the algorithm.
 In the predictor object, the DataLoader path is not being called, but nonetheless, a path must be designated: